pergolafabio/Hikvision-Addons/hikvison-sdk/README.md

 ````

 After adding this addon as a custom repository, define the options for your hikvision door intercom...
 Default values are:
+Ip & username & password, are the values from your outdoor station...

 ````
     "ip": "192.168.0.75",